The Bottom-Up Default

 BuDA is an analytical framework that allows economists and financial analysts to project the probability of default of publicly listed firms in an economy, an industrial sector, or a specified portfolio under user-specified macrofinancial scenarios.

-BuDA is implemented as a fast and powerful Matlab
+BuDA is implemented as a fast and powerful Matlab-based platform and toolbox.

 Its current version includes 39 economies comprising close to 20,000 firms: